yoonalimsuwan/RH-ONE/README.md

 ---

-If you use RH ONE in your research, please cite the corresponding paper/DOI (to be assigned).
+If you use RH ONE in your research, please cite the corresponding paper/ https://doi.org/10.5281/zenodo.19869633

 ```
+Thank you.
 ---